Court Rulings Mirror Fears, Hopes in Egyptian Vote

 “It is very rare.
 For many of us, the ruling came as a good surprise,” she said.
 “Most of us expected he would be declared mentally deranged.”

 On the afternoon of Jan.
-11, 2011, Al Zaher, 29, a police officer posted in the province of Minya, boarded train number 979, began shouting “God is great” and opened fire on six Coptic Christians with a service pistol, according to witnesses.
+11, 2011, Al Zaher, 29, a police officer posted in the province of Minya, boarded train number 979, began shouting “God is great” and opened fire on six Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians with a service pistol, according to witnesses.

 Al Zaher killed Fathy Mousaad, in his 70s, with a shot to the chest.
 He turned the pistol on five others, wounding Mousaad’s wife, Emily Hanna Tadaly, 61; Sabah Shenoda Soliman, 52; Marian Nabil Zaki, 25; Magy Nabil Zaki, 26; and Ehab Ashraf Kamal, 30.
 The survivors were taken to the Christian-run Al Ray Al Saleh Hospital, treated and released.